mefechoel/svelte-navigator/README.md

 ## Testing

-When testing your app's components it is sometimes neccessary to have them rendered inside an instance of `Router` or `Route`.
+When testing your app's components it is sometimes necessary to have them rendered inside an instance of `Router` or `Route`.
 A component could for example use the `useNavigate` hook to redirect after some user interaction.
 This will however fail if the component is not somewhere inside a `Router`.
-Similarly useing the `useFocus` hook will only work when the component is somewhere inside a `Route`.
+Similarly using the `useFocus` hook will only work when the component is somewhere inside a `Route`.

 If you're testing your app with